MicrosoftDocs/dynamics365smb-docs/business-central/sales-order-agent-process.md

 This article explains how to work with the Sales Order Agent, which automates sales order creation from customer requests.
 The Sales Order Agent monitors the designated mailbox for incoming customer emails about item inquiries.
 When it identifies a potential request, it starts converting the request to an order.
 Some steps require your intervention, such as reviewing email correspondence and providing assistance to the agent.

-Learn more about Sales Order Agent process in [ales Order Agent overview](sales-order-agent.md#process-flow).
+Learn more about Sales Order Agent process in [Sales Order Agent overview](sales-order-agent.md#process-flow).

 [!INCLUDE [preview-note](~/../shared-content/shared/preview-includes/production-ready-preview-dynamics365.md)]